aronl9810/sep11-freedom-project/entries/entry02.md

 After following a [psych engine tutorial](https://youtu.be/qxMyoudrFPs) made by BB--panzu.
 I learned how many things work around psych engine.
 I decided that I don't mess around with the sprite sheet yet since I don't have the material to tynker with that yet.
 I am planning to [collab](https://hstatsep.github.io/students/#skills) with Dice to make a character and converting it into a sprite sheet.

 I want to talk about 2 parts of what I experienced so far.
-The chart editor and the song.
+The week editor, the chart editor, and the song.

+## The Week Editor

-## The song
+## The Song

 The song is pretty interesting.
 It is split up into 2 parts.
 The instrument and the vocals.